 In Germany, some countries’ secondary school exams are recognised as a ‘university entrance qualification’ and others are not.
 The DAAD website provides a search tool for finding out whether your secondary school exams are recognised, or if you have to take an additional admissions test.
-The website is linked for you at the bottom of this guide.
 In all cases, it is best to check with your chosen university’s international office for their specific entry requirements, as it is ultimately the university’s decision on whether to accept your application.

 If you’re applying from a country whose secondary school exams are not recognised by the German higher education system, you may have to pass an additional admissions test or attend a university preparation programme at a Studienkolleg before enrolling.